ribak02/Ballista-Command/README.md

 # Ballista Command

 ## Introduction
 **Ballista Command** is an engaging arcade-style game developed as a modern variation of the classic *Missile Command*, with additional elements to enhance gameplay and challenge.
-The game was developed meticulously, adhering to both core and additional requirements to ensure the inclusion of essential mechanics expected from a game of this genre.
+The game was developed meticulously, to ensure the inclusion of essential mechanics expected from a game of this genre.

 ### Core Requirements:
 - **Dynamic Object Creation**: Manages cities, ballistae, meteors, and bombs.
 Each wave introduces more meteors, requiring players to strategically use limited ammunition to defend their cities.